For prospective exchange students | Student life in Vienna

 Climate change and the linked grand challenges underline the necessity for sustainable mobility.
 As a responsible university, we want to provide you with information on how to make sustainable and environmental-friendly choices.
 If you want to find out more, please have a look at this website.

-Our two-week Orientation and Cultural Program includes a variety of activities that cover not only Vienna’s most famous sights and attractions, but are also intended to give you an impression of everyday life in Vienna.
+Our two-week Orientation and Cultural Program includes a variety of activities which cover Vienna's most famous sights and also gives you an impression of everyday life.
 Additionally, the program provides a special training on how to cope with a culture shock.
 For more information on prices and booking deadlines, please click here.

 WU's Business Language Center offers pre-semester German language courses, subject only to an administration and teaching materials fee of €40.
 For more information, please click here.